GabeScott/standard-works-vault/General Conference/1977 October - It Was a Miracle!.md

 This young man was faithful to his charge.
 He did not tamper with the work of Mormon, the sermons of Jesus, the marvelous defense of Abinadi, or the writings of Malachi or Isaiah.
 He was strictly a translator, not an editor or a composer; nor was he a thief plagiarizing someone else’s work.

 The whole task of translation was a miracle.
-The book is “a marvellous work and a wonder,” as Isaiah said.
-(Isa.
-29:14.)
+The book is “a marvellous work and a wonder,” as Isaiah said. ([[Isaiah 29.14|Isa.
+29:14]].)

 But, the critics ask, how do we explain the similarity of certain passages in both the Book of Mormon and the Bible?
 It is very simple.
 When I lived in England a few years ago I went to the British Museum in London and studied the history of the King James Version of the Bible.
 I learned that its translators fasted and prayed for inspiration in their work.
 I am convinced that they received it.